albertqjiang/IDP-M109/README.md

 - led_control - 50 lines

 ## A list of three sub-systems operations
-1. Line following > 0.75m
+1. Line following > 0.75m with an initial offset of 20 degrees
-2. Turning at a corner
+2. Turning at a corner and line following > 30 cm, with the start point 30 cm away from the corner
-3. Grabbing a ball
+3. Starting from the start point, going to the second ball aligning the arm (if existing) with the ball and activate the actuator (if existing)